example42/psick/README.md

   - [Puppet tasks](docs/puppet.md) - A review of Puppet tasks available with Fabric

+  - [Tiny Puppet Integrations](docs/tp.md) - Learn about the impressive things you can do with Tiny Puppet and this control-repo

   - [example42 history](docs/example42.md) - A summary of the evolution of example42 modules